ruuda/rcl/docs/terminology.md

 # Terminology

-Many concepts are universal across formats and languages, but are known by different names nonetheless.
+Many concepts are universal across formats and languages, but are known by various names nonetheless.
 RCL adopts the following terminology.

 ### Record
 A record is a collection of key-value pairs where the keys are